pchdev/wsclang/README.md

 # wsclang

-a tester repository for sclang websocket primitives proposal
+a tester repository for sclang websocket primitives proposal, using sc3.10 and mongoose library at the moment

 ## installing

-- recursive clone this repository (`git clone --recursive https://github/com/pchdev/wsclang.git`), cd into it
+- recursive clone this repository (`git clone --recursive https://github/com/pchdev/wsclang.git`)
+- cd into it
-- run build.sh
+- modify/run build.sh

 ## usage example